fayep/connectrpc-example-go/README.md

 {"sentence":"bye"}

 ```
+**STOP HERE**!
+We will go over the rest during the interview.

 ## Interview Question

 Once everything is set up, your task is to implement a new bidirectional stream called `QueueConversation`.
-Similiar to `Converse`, `QueueConversation` takes in a payload `sentence`, but rather than return a reply right away, queues the sentence.
+Similar to `Converse`, `QueueConversation` takes in a payload `sentence`, but rather than return a reply right away, queues the sentence.

 The queue should have a limit.
 If the queue is full, the stream should message back that the queue is full, but keep the connection open.

+### Software Design and Stubbing out the GRPC calls
+In the first 30 minutes, we will design the grpc call and generate the stubs together.

+We will then discuss your approach to solving the problem at a high level.
+By the end of this session we should know the following:
+* The rough design of the queue and how you plan on handling the concurrency.
+* How do you plan on validating that it works?
+What checkpoints do you want to make along the way?
+* The surface area is quite big (which is on purpose!), so what parts you are interested in and where you intend to focus your time.

+### Implementation Portion
+After the initial conversation, we will leave you to implement the solution!
+I will be available via Zoom or Slack (totally your preference) for questions and to help you get unstuck.

 The response should look like the following:
 ```